Configure OAuth 2.0 or OpenID Connect (OIDC) for single sign-on. A modern alternative to SAML for cloud-native identity providers.

 - PKCE (Proof Key for Code Exchange) — protects the authorization code exchange

-- Signed state parameter — prevents CSRF attacks
+- State parameter — prevents CSRF attacks

 - Nonce validation (OIDC) — prevents token replay attacks